LeslyeCream/Lagom-Obsidian-Theme/README.md

 @LuisaKart By the code to modify the new tab view

 # Changelog
+**V1.6**
+- Added option to prevent changes to the Inline-Title in reading mode.
+- Fixed list inconsistency caused by the latest Obsidian update.

 **V1.5**
 - New design for quotes
 - You can now modify the padding of the quote blocks.